jotavare/jotavare.github.io/docs/x86_assembly_nasm/data_and_memory/registers.md

 | `EFLAGS` | Flags register indicating the status of an operation. |

 {: .important-title }
-You can check more information about register types [here](https://en.wikibooks.org/wiki/X86_Assembly/X86_Architecture).
+You can check more registers types and information [here](https://en.wikibooks.org/wiki/X86_Assembly/X86_Architecture).

 ----